GrandOrgue/LoopAuditioneer/README.md

 # LoopAuditioneer

-LoopAuditioneer is a software for evaluating loops and cues existing in wav file metadata as well as generally being helpful in sample peparation for virtual pipe organs, like the
+LoopAuditioneer is a software for evaluating loops and cues existing in wav file metadata as well as generally being helpful in sample preparation for usage in virtual pipe organs, like the
 [GrandOrgue software](https://github.com/GrandOrgue/grandorgue).

-## Things you can do with LoopAuditioneer
+## Features

-- Load .wav files and display existing cue and smpl metadata
+- Load .wav sample files and display existing cue and smpl metadata
 - See the waveform with loops and cues drawn upon it
-- zoom in/out on amplitude of the waveform
+- Zoom in/out on amplitude of the waveform
 - Play back the loops and cues for aural evaluation
 - Choose which loops/cues to keep when saved or saved as...
 - Enjoy bit true data handling, even if header is re-written due to changes,